devowlio/wp-changelog/packages/real-product-manager-wp-client.md

 All notable changes to this project will be documented in this file.
 See [Conventional Commits](https://conventionalcommits.org) for commit guidelines.

+# 1.6.0 (2021-03-23)

+### chore

+* max. activations per license explain in more detail when limit reached and link to customer center (CU-fn1k7v)

+### feat

+* allow to migrate from older license keys (CU-fq1kd8)

+### fix

+* allow to only get the href for the plugin activation link and make API public (CU-fq1kd8)
+* consider allow autoupdates as true if previously no auto updates exist (CU-fq1kd8)
+* do not deactivate license when saving new URL through General > Settings (CU-g150eg)
+* in a multisite installation only consider blogs with Real Cookie Banner active (CU-fyzukg)
+* plugin could not be installed if an older version of PuC is used by another plugin
+* prefill code from warning / error hint and allow 32 char (non-UUID) format codes (CU-fq1kd8)
+* switch to blog while validating new hostname for license (CU-fyzukg)

 ## 1.5.5 (2021-03-10)